Connect with our Community

 About Wells Wells was born at thirty seven weeks to his mother, Rachel.
 The pregnancy was mostly normal, except for excess amniotic fluid.
 Healthy at birth, he was discharged after two days in the hospital.
 At twelve weeks, Wells underwent surgery for three hernias.
 Around three months, Wells was diagnosed with laryngomalacia (underdeveloped vocal cords) which…

-About Daniel Daniel is 11 years old.
+About Daniel Daniel is 13 years old.
 He lives with his dad, mom, and older sister.
-He loves to see his grandmother Lena every day and has many family members in South Africa and Australia.
+He loves seeing his grandmother Lena daily and has many family members in South Africa and Australia.
 Early Years Daniel was born at term after an uncomplicated pregnancy.
-Still, his parents and the medical team knew right…
+Still, his parents and the medical team knew right from the…